j0sh21/raspberrypi-ledstrip/README.md

 ## Hardware setup
 Use the following pins:
 - GPIO17 for red
-- GPIO22 for green
+- GPIO27 for green
-- GPIO24 for blue
+- GPIO22 for blue

 Note: I used an external power supply for the LEDs 12v and ground connections.